surniaulula/wpsso-am/readme.txt

 The WordPress Social Sharing Optimization (WPSSO) plugin is required to use the WPSSO AM extension.

-You can use the Free version of WPSSO AM with *both* the Free and Pro versions of WPSSO, but the [WPSSO AM Pro](http://wpsso.com/extend/plugins/wpsso-am/) version requires the use of the [WPSSO Pro](http://wpsso.com/extend/plugins/wpsso/) version as well.
+Use the Free version of WPSSO AM with *both* the Free and Pro versions of WPSSO.
+The [WPSSO AM Pro](http://wpsso.com/extend/plugins/wpsso-organization/) extension (along with all WPSSO Pro extensions) requires the [WPSSO Pro](http://wpsso.com/extend/plugins/wpsso/) plugin as well.

 Purchase the [WPSSO Mobile App Meta (WPSSO AM) Pro](http://wpsso.com/extend/plugins/wpsso-am/) extension (includes a *No Risk 30 Day Refund Policy*).